kailash-manasarovar/statement/docs/timeline/2023/april.md

 ### Overwhelming romantic feelings

 - I had been experiencing these overwhelming romantic feelings for a few days.
-- A whole story is on loop in my mind.
+- A vivid story is on loop in my mind.
 - It's like I can see a scene happening, over and over again.
 - The trumpet teacher and I are at the beach and we're having a wonderful time.
 - We're playing in the sea, laughing, having fun, and rolling in the sand.